adkinsrs/ergatis-docker-recipes/rnaseq/ec2_notes.md

 docker-compose down -v
 ```

 Note that this will remove all the pipeline data that was created within the containers, so be sure to migrate the data you want before running these commands.
+If you do not want the volume storing the pipeline output to be destroyed, remove the "-v" option from the docker-compose command.

 ## To use more than 4 processes in a pipeline